Bloodstain Pattern Analyst Level II

 Concept:

 The BPAPD program incorporates two distinct training courses of one week each.
 A Level I course introduces the student to bloodstain pattern analysis with a significant concentration on basic pattern recognition and documentation.
 The Level II course concentrates on the proper application of the scientific method, experimental design, and an introduction to clothing examinations.
-After the Level II course, the student participates in a mentorship program, Level III.
-The mentoring program includes requirements for both case analysis and research design/completion.

 Prerequisites: